7th Hussars: K-O

 Miles, J | 1536 | Private | Egypt 1882-89.
 Awarded the Egypt and Sudan Medal 1882-89 – clasp: Suakin 1885.
 Awarded the Khedive Star.
 He was Servant to Captain Thomson. |

-Miller, G | 527 | Private | Mesopotamia 1917-18.
+Miller, G | 527 | Private | Biography George Miller was born in Woolwich, London.
+Mesopotamia 1917-18.
 Awarded the British War medal and Victory medal.
-He was killed in action on the 8th of November 1918. |
+George was killed in action on the 8th of November 1918. |

 Miller, JA | 3762 | Private | Biography British South Africa Company medal.
 Awarded clasps: Rhodesia 1896, Mashonaland 1897.
 South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Awarded clasps: Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
 Awarded clasps: South Africa 1901, South Africa 1902.
 He was transferred to the Army Reserve. |

-Miller, TH | 5015 | Private | South Africa 1899-1902.
+Miller, TH | 5015 | Private | Biography Tom Harry Miller was born in Leicester on the 18th of April 1882.
+He enlisted on the 7th of January 1900 and was placed on the Reserve on the 6th of January 1908.
+South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Awarded clasps: Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
-Awarded clasps: South Africa 1901, South Africa 1902. |
+Awarded clasps: South Africa 1901, South Africa 1902.
+Thomas got married on the 14th of February 1923. |

 Milne, J | 5396 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Awarded clasps: Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
 Awarded clasps: South Africa 1901, South Africa 1902. |